 Neue wissenschaftliche Erkenntnisse und aktuellste Produktentwicklungen aus der Industrie finden in unseren Vorträgen der Scientific Conference und des Forum for Innovations ihren verdienten Platz.

 09:00 - 09:30

 An Velaers, Charles River Laboratories

-Spoken Language: English Category: Personal Care / Other (Testing) In today’s evolving production environment, the pressure to deliver products quickly to market while maintaining product quality continues to increase.
+Spoken Language: English Category: Personal Care / Testing In today’s evolving production environment, the pressure to deliver products quickly to market while maintaining product quality continues to increase.
 Changes in consumer demands surrounding cosmetic product formulation is becoming magnified, and the need to ensure quality testing systems are adequate without impeding production is essential.
 With these increasingly complex consumer and production demands, many manufacturers of ingredients and products are failing to adapt and adopt better methods for assessing product quality and safety, especially with reduced preservatives available to use.
 Formulators and final product manufacturers alike, must move away from a position of being preservative-dependent by adopting good manufacturing practices (cGMP) in order to control product quality from start-to-finish.
 The following practices, which have been in place for decades within the pharmaceutical industry, will be covered in this presentation: Environmental sampling of equipment, personnel, and manufacturing areas.
 Rapid microbial testing of water, raw materials, and finished products Faster identification and control of specified microorganism Secure, complete, and appropriate documentation of results and records The old methods of “dirty”, high-risk manufacturing are no longer acceptable in today’s market, where preservatives were used to effectively ensure product quality, safety, and consumer appeal.

 09:30 - 10:00